A Modular Mouse: Is The Ninox Astrum The Future?

 The Astrum is Ninox’s third mouse and is set to be the lightest fully modular computer mouse in the world, coming in at under 80 grams.
 There’ll be 13 different ways to configure the shape of the mouse; all of the shell pieces you see in the picture above will be in the base package of the mouse, with 3D CAD templates being provided so that users can create their own attachments via 3D printing.

-In addition to that the Astrum will have split buttons (with infrared optical microswitches), a top of the line Pixart 3360 sensor which is capable of up to 12000 DPI (if you somehow feel the need to set your DPI that high) and a polling rate of 1000Hz.
+In addition to that the Astrum will have split buttons (with infrared optical microswitches), a top of the line Pixart 3360 sensor (update: this has now been changed to the 3389, read more on why on the bottom of this article) which is capable of up to 12000 DPI (if you somehow feel the need to set your DPI that high) and a polling rate of 1000Hz.
 You’ll be able to change the basic settings of the mouse without the need for any type of external software, though Ninox will offer a fully featured program where you can fine tune your settings and tinker with macros, keybinds, and the likes.

 All of the above should be enough to get the attention of most gamers who know their mice, but by far the most intriguing aspect of the Astrum are the customization options that come with it.
 You’ll be able to choose from three different base configurations when it comes to the shape, or mix and match between different shapes if you so choose.
 Ninox is promising that the weight will stay under 80 grams regardless of which setup you choose.